dchosnek/sync-webex-room-members/README.md

 * **DST_ROOM_ID**: id of the desintation room.
 Members will be added to this room.
 * **SEND_RESULTS**: comma-delimited list of emails of people who should be notified via Webex every time this script runs.
 This is an optional field.
 Leaving it blank or not defining it is allowed.

-Here is an example of what the local `.env` file would look like:
+Here is an example of what the local `.env` file would look like (not needed when in AWS):

 ```ini
 WEBEX_TOKEN=ZSdxN...